Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 ## Shove

-Make a Prowess attack against a creature within 5 feet of you.
+Make a Prowess attack against a creature within 1 tile of you.
 If you hit, you may choose to either knock them prone or push them into an empty adjacent tile of your choice.

 ## Swap